HackerYou/HYFallBootcamp2014/1-HTML-CSS/21-embeddable_media.md

 The **recommended** is kind of a neat way to get more followers.
 When one is finished tweeting a link from your website, it can suggest people to follow.

-The Hash tag is pretty straightforward.
+The hash tag is pretty straight-forward.

 Additionally you can set a large button and opt out of tailoring.